hacomono-lib/type-assurer/docs/src/content/docs/reference/typeGuards/promise.md

 ## fallbackPromise

-A Type Assertion function for checking if a value is a Promise.
+Fallback to the fallback value if the value is not a Promise.

 ### Basic Usage (fallbackPromise)